davelab6/type-notes/2019-05-25_fontstand.md

 Miguel: Well, we need to still fit a lot of text in a small screen :)

-* * *

-## Michi - small talk
+## Michael Hochleitner - TypeJockeys - Short Talk

-I have run a foundry for 10 years, and not alwys making the best financial decisions, but all is well.
+I have run a foundry for 10 years, and not alawys making the best financial decisions, but all is well.
 An old friend asked me to make a logo for a thing he was doing.
 He didn't have a dime to spend, and I should haev said, "yeah well no :)" but I did not, sometimes I have a weak moment, to do it quick and fun and it will be good :)

 And I was happy with this outcome.
 But I have to show my numbers.
 I use a tool called Moko, its for invoices, project tracking, and so on.
 It cost 59 person hours, for a logo.
 A lot of time!
 This leads to actual costs of 1,167 EUR that it cost me!
 I basically GAVE my friend that money.
 I could have bought a nice iPhone, or bought stuff for my kids! :)

 So that was a reminder that you should be conscious about giving away work for free.
 By agreeing to do it for free, I was giving my friend over 1,000 Euros out of my pocket.
 So that's my talk, to remind you to think of that.

-* * *

 CDixon: Great!
 That's a great intro the next talk.
 I give many talks about the language we use in Type Design as being confusing and not helpful and then I go home and drink tea and don't fix that.
 But Joyce is working on the nuts and bolts of talking about licensing and the messy stuff that makes the commercial business of type design actually function.
 So give a big welcome to Joyce Ketterer.

-## Joyce Ketterer - Understanding Font Licensing
+## Joyce Ketterer / Darden Studio / Understanding Font Licensing

 hello!
 13 years ago I met a guy called Joshua Darden and a year later he talked me into running his foundry.
 And it took me 3 years to realise how important fonts were - I'm sorry, licensing fonts!